tangentsoft/pidp8i/README-throttle.md

 everywhere, but there's a serious problem with that.
 SIMH's reaction to not having enough host CPU power to run at the requested IPS rate is to *turn off throttling entirely*, thus hogging the whole host CPU, exactly the opposite of what you want by turning on throttling!
-Since host CPU power is sapped during boot time — the point where the PiDP-8/I software normally starts up — SIMH's estimates of available CPU poewr badly undershoot the hardware's capability, so that you might get thrown into no-throttle mode even if the hardware could actually achieve the requested IPS rate once it has the CPU mostly to itself.
+Host CPU power is sapped during boot time, the point where the PiDP-8/I software normally starts up.
+That badly throws off SIMH's estimates of the hardware's capability, do you might get thrown into no-throttle mode even if the hardware could actually achieve the requested IPS rate once it has the CPU mostly to itself.

 Our chosen solution to all of these problems is `set throttle 50%`, which tells SIMH to dynamically adjust the IPS rate according to